bios62/notechws/labs/lab4-arduino.md

 You can also copy the lines with RGB and the following delay one or more times and change the colors and delays - to create more colorful blink sequences.

-The other blink directories also contains versions of code.py with different blink sequences.
+The other blink directories also contain versions of code.py with different blink sequences.

 ## Step 5 - Configure and start the micro_python_example.py from the sensor directory